Note: This post originally appeared on BreakingTheOnePercent.com in 2018, before we merged DollarSprout and BTOP together.

 How much backlink building do you do and how?
 Guest posts?
 Directories?

 I’ll be honest, this is where having multiple people helps.
 Between me and Ben and Megan, we are always on the prowl for backlinks.

-Whether it’s hanging out in niche specific Facebook groups where journalists may be looking for sources from time to time (for us, that’s the FinCon group), or sending outreach emails for guest posts, etc, we are always trying to find new opportunities for links and exposure.
-I’m sure we have done a couple directory listings, but I doubt they’ve done much of anything for us since directories have so many links.
+Whether it’s hanging out in niche-specific Facebook groups where journalists may be looking for sources from time to time (for us, that’s the FinCon group), or sending outreach emails for guest posts, etc., we are always trying to find new opportunities for links and exposure.
+I’m sure we have done a couple of directory listings, but I doubt they’ve done much of anything for us since directories have so many links.

-I think making “link awareness” a permanent state of mind is the biggest thing for us — there isn’t one tactic that has led to any major breakthroughs, but more a byproduct on jumping on any opportunity we see come up.
-Over the course of 6-12 months, the results of that labor starts to compound.
+I think making “link awareness” a permanent state of mind is the biggest thing for us.
+There isn’t one tactic that has led to any major breakthroughs, but more a byproduct of jumping on any opportunity we see come up.
+Over the course of 6-12 months, the results of that labor start to compound.

 For list posts, this is where knowledge of EPCs (earnings per click) comes in.

-And on that note, I think I’m done with this report!
-I’ll catch you guys next time!
+And on that note, I think I’m done with this report.